 Visit an indoor waterpark

-If you want to warm up and soak your bones in an almost tropical environment, head to Västerås, a small city about one hour west of Stockholm and easy to reach using public transport.
+But, of course, not everyone wants to plunge into icy waters.
+If you’d rather warm up and soak your bones in an almost tropical environment, head to Västerås, a small city about one hour west of Stockholm and easy to reach using public transport.

 Hit the food halls